oneapi-src/oneDNN/tests/benchdnn/README.md

             non-negative.
 Default is `0` (not applied, time criterion is used).
  - `-vINT, --verbose=INT` -- verbose level; use for printing additional information.
 Default is `0`.
+ - `--fast-ref-gpu=true|false` -- allow using CPU primitives as the reference for GPU testing to reduce testing time.
+Default is `true`.
  - `--skip-impl="str1[:str2]..."` -- skip a specific implementation
             (see dnnl_query_impl_info_str), default `""`.
  - `--allow-unimpl=true|false` -- do not treat unimplemented configuration